-Vegan leather is loved not only by vegans as it does not require the killing of animals but also by those who care about the planet.
+Vegan leather is loved not only by vegans, as it does not require killing animals, but also by those who care about the planet.

 This plant-based leather-like material is made from discarded pineapple leaves.

-The material is extremely resistant, reliable, and a fabulous choice to create sustainable fashion trends.
+The material is highly resistant, reliable, and fabulous for creating sustainable fashion trends.

-Innovative vegan leather alternatives are preferred by conscious fashion lovers as it makes them not just look but also feel good, knowing that no animals were harmed for their boots, bags, and jackets.
+Conscious fashion lovers prefer innovative vegan leather alternatives as they make them look and feel good, knowing that no animals were harmed in making their boots, bags, and jackets.

-Also, these leather alternatives present great benefits for the planet by slowing down intensive animal agriculture – known to be a significant source of greenhouse gases.
+Also, these leather alternatives present significant benefits for the planet by slowing down intensive animal agriculture – a significant source of greenhouse gases.

-The slow fashion movement is growing popular, as one of the most effective sustainable fashion trends.
+The slow fashion movement is growing popular as one of the most influential sustainable fashion trends.

-Research shows that customers are ten times more likely to hold onto a new jacket or dress if it was custom-made for them.
+Research shows that customers are ten times more likely to hold onto a new jacket or dress if it is custom-made.

-Custom-made clothing, as opposed to mass production, saves raw materials and yields clothing of higher quality, designed to last.
+Instead of mass production, custom-made clothing saves raw materials and yields clothing of higher quality designed to last.

-Moreover, today’s consumers have seemingly endless choices of sustainable fashion trends.
+Moreover, today’s consumers have seemingly endless choices of ethical fashion trends.

 Hence, customization is increasingly appealing.

-The advent of using recycled textiles to create sustainable fashion garments and shoes is driven, so far, by Adidas.
+The advent of using recycled textiles to create sustainable fashion garments and shoes has been driven, so far, by Adidas.

 In one historic collaboration, the sportswear giant has partnered with Parley for the Oceans, a non-profit organization fighting to clean the planet’s oceans from plastic.

-Although designers have been using natural materials such as organic cotton, hemp, and bamboo, for ages, recent material innovations have taken the industry to the next level.
+Although designers have used natural materials, such as organic cotton, hemp, and bamboo, for ages, recent material innovations have taken the industry to the next level.

-One such innovative material is Celloluse, a coconut-based fabric that requires much lesser water and land to be produced.
+One such innovative material is Celloluse, a coconut-based fabric requiring much less water and land to produce.

-The realm of innovative materials, created at the intersection of biology with technology, is very new but also very promising at the same time.
+The realm of innovative materials, created at the intersection of biology and technology, is simultaneously very new and promising.